Failure mode and effects analysis: History

 During the 1970s, use of FMEA and related techniques spread to other industries.
 In 1971 NASA prepared a report for the U.S. Geological Survey recommending the use of FMEA in assessment of offshore petroleum exploration.
 A 1973 U.S. Environmental Protection Agency report described the application of FMEA to wastewater treatment plants.
 FMEA as application for HACCP on the Apollo Space Program moved into the food industry in general.

 The automotive industry began to use FMEA by the mid 1970s.
 The Ford Motor Company introduced FMEA to the automotive industry for safety and regulatory consideration after the Pinto affair.
 Ford applied the same approach to processes (PFMEA) to consider potential process induced failures prior to launching production.
 In 1993 the Automotive Industry Action Group (AIAG) first published an FMEA standard for the automotive industry.
 It is now in its fourth edition.
 The SAE first published related standard J1739 in 1994.
 This standard is also now in its fourth edition.
 In 2019 both method descriptions were replaced by the new AIAG / VDA FMEA handbook.
 It is a harmonization of the former FMEA standards of AIAG, VDA, SAE and other method descriptions.
+As of 2024, the AIAG / VDA FMEA Handbook is accepted by GM, Ford, Stellantis, Honda NA, BMW, Volkswagen Group, Mercedes-Benz Group AG (formerly Daimler AG), and Daimler Truck.

 Although initially developed by the military, FMEA methodology is now extensively used in a variety of industries including semiconductor processing, food service, plastics, software, and healthcare.
 Toyota has taken this one step further with its design review based on failure mode (DRBFM) approach.
 The method is now supported by the American Society for Quality which provides detailed guides on applying the method.
 The standard failure modes and effects analysis (FMEA) and failure modes, effects and criticality analysis (FMECA) procedures identify the product failure mechanisms, but may not model them without specialized software.
 This limits their applicability to provide a meaningful input to critical procedures such as virtual qualification, root cause analysis, accelerated test programs, and to remaining life assessment.
 To overcome the shortcomings of FMEA and FMECA a failure modes, mechanisms and effect analysis (FMMEA) has often been used.

+A variation of FMEA developed for functional safety applications is called Design Deviation and Mitigation Analysis (DDMA).[5]
+The DDMA variation adds information not normally included in a FMEA such as the automatic diagnostic mitigations, latent fault tests, and useful life.
+DDMA deletes RPN numbers as they are replaced by FMEDA results.

+Following the release of IATF 16949:2016, an international quality standard that requires companies to have an organization-specific documented FMEA process, many original equipment manufacturers (OEMs) like Ford are updating their Customer Specific Requirements (CSR) to include the usage of specific FMEA software.
+For Ford specifically, these requirements had multiple-stage compliance deadlines of July and December of 2022.